 I’ve always used dedicated balanced line drivers such as the SSM-2142 and the THAT-1646, in preference to messing around with various configurations of op-amps.
 The results are ALWAYS better.
 This time around, I settled on the Texas Instruments DRV-134.
 Specification-wise, all these chips are pretty much the same.
 With the SSM device being long obsolete however, the choice was narrowed down to two.

-The point I’m making is that I do everything I can to keep the price of my designs as low as possible but without sacrificing performance or quality.
+Keeping costs down without sacrificing performance or quality is a challenge common to any design process.
 With negligible technical differences between the THAT-1646 and the TI DRV-134, I'm not ashamed to admit that the decision to use the latter, was based solely on cost.
 Having said that, if for whatever reason, you want to swap out the DRV-134s for the THAT-1646s, or even SSM-2142s if you still have some, you’re more than welcome to do so.
 The devices are all pin-for-pin compatible.

 Balanced line driver ICs are NOT op-amps!
 Indeed it should be noted that one of the crucial differences is their input impedance which in the case of the DRV-134, is a mere 50kΩ, much, much lower than an op-amp.
 The other devices I mentioned have even lower input impedances.
 Dealing with low input impedance devices, was another reason I was reluctant to design a passive array (similar to what Roland did) and hence, implemented the previously mentioned unity gain, non-inverting voltage-followers, to go in between the outputs of the voice-boards and DRV-134s.